RussellSpitzer/RussellSpitzer.github.io/_posts/2018-5-23-DSEDirectJoin.md

 Direct joins can be set to always be used (regardless of size ratio) by setting directJoinSetting to "on".
 Setting the parameter to "off" will disable using the optimization even if the ratio is favorable.
-THe default "auto" checks the ratio before either applying or skipping the optimization.
+The default "auto" checks the ratio before either applying or skipping the optimization.

 Programatically the decisions can be made on a per table basis using the